 Die-casting parts are no longer limited to the automobile industry and instrument industry, and gradually expanded to other industrial sectors, such as agricultural machinery, machine tool industry, electronics industry, defense industry, computers, medical equipment, clocks, cameras, and daily hardware, etc. Industry, specifically: auto parts, furniture accessories, bathroom accessories (bathroom), lighting parts, toys, shavers, tie clips, electrical and electronic parts, belt buckles, watch cases, metal buckles, locks, zippers, etc.

 The dimensional accuracy of castings is high, generally equivalent to 6~7, even up to 4; the surface finish is good, generally equivalent to 5~8; the strength and hardness are higher, and the strength is generally 25~30% higher than sand casting, but it is extended The rate is reduced by about 70%; the size is stable, and the interchangeability is good; it can die-cast thin-walled complex castings.

 Due to the precise size of the die-casting, the surface is smooth and clean.
 Generally, it is used directly without mechanical processing, or the processing volume is small, so it not only improves the metal utilization rate, but also reduces a large number of processing equipment and man-hours; the price of castings is easy; it can be combined die-casting with other metal or non-metal materials .
 It saves not only assembly man-hours but also metal.

 The cost of casting equipment and molds is high, so the die-casting process is generally only used to manufacture a large number of products in batches, and small batch production is not cost-effective.

-QY Precision has full experience on Die Casting Process, and offers different solutions to meet your need.
+QY Precision has full experience in Die Casting Process, and offers different solutions to meet your need.
 You can choose the suitable one for your final products and market.
-Rosh Meet.
 Welcome send your 2D/3D drawings for free quotation.